bbk-pij-2012-20/JavaExercises/07_INHERITANCE_ADHOCPOLYMORPHISM/README.md

 <h1>Ad hoc polymorphism (aka inheritance)</h1>

-Ad hoc polymorphism, the use of the Java Interface, Abstract Classes and (Concrete) Classes.

-There were 8 exercises (plus a couple of very simple ones in the notes which are included ('Animals' and 'People')).
+8 exercises (plus a couple of very simple ones in the notes ('Animals' and 'People') on Ad hoc polymorphism, Java Interfaces, Abstract Classes and Concrete Classes.
+Java 7's rules on multiple inheritance.

 Exercise 10.1-10.4:
 Phones exercise demonstrates the use of Interface and Concrete classes to add increasing